Health care, not tech, is now the top player in WA’s unsettled job market

 In fact, more Washingtonians quit each month than get laid off, said Vance-Sherman, citing federal data, which indicates people remain confident they can readily find another job.
 “They’re feeling bullish on the other opportunities, partially because there are a lot of job openings out there,” Vance-Sherman said.

-For that matter, despite healthcare’s current financial struggles, economists remain confident of its prospects as a major employer, given that an aging population will only need more medical services.
+For that matter, despite healthcare’s curr ent financial struggles, economists remain confident of its prospects as a major employer, given that an aging population will only need more medical services.

-This year, the number of 65-year-olds is likely to surpass the number of 18-years-old for the first time in U.S. history, according to new research by the UW’s Vigdor.
+This year, the number of 65-year-olds is likely to surpass the number of 18-year-olds for the first time in U.S. history, according to new research by the UW’s Vigdor.

-Until recently, that demographic reality, and its consequences for healthcare employment, was often overshadowed by the focus on tech-sector growth.
+Until recently, that demographic reality, and its consequences for health care employment, was often overshadowed by the focus on tech-sector growth.
 The conventional wisdom, says Vigdor, was “that if you want to be employable, you should learn to code.”

 But “with a rapidly aging population … the demand for health care is only going to increase,” says Vigdor.